modebanking/mode-wordpress-woocommerce-plugin/README.md

 - Errors typically aren't pushed to the front-end where a user can see.
 - This is unless the error is from WordPress, in which WordPress will handle errors itself.

+## Changelog

+v1.6.6 - Basket Page
+- Remove "What is Pay with Mode?" and MODE logo if there is only 1 payment gateway enabled on the website.

 ## Plugin Characteristics 🌩️

 - N/A